ngjunsiang/laymansguide-src/season6/issue075/issue075.md

-[**Previously:**](https://buttondown.email/laymansguide/archive/) Data companies use the data they have gathered to determine what ads to serve you when you visit sites that they own.
+[**Previously:**](https://buttondown.email/laymansguide/archive/) Data companies use the data they have gathered to determine what ads to serve you when you visit sites that load their cookie-setting scripts.
 This data is sent from your browser via a document request, or via a tracking pixel request.

 ## Content adjacency